DIT112-V21/group-10/arduino/README.md

 - You must run the android application, and be connected to a broker, follow instructions in the android folder for set up.

-- To move the car, you should move the joystick in whichever direction you would like to go.
+- To move the car, you should move the inner circle of the joystick in whichever direction you would like to go.
 - To change the current speed of the car, move the speed bar to your desired speed.
 - To stop the car, simply touch the brake button.